matthewroot/root-readme/README.md

 ### Slack

 Generally, the easiest way to get in touch with me.
 I try to stay on top of Slack and respond in less than an hour during the workday.
-The one complication is that I'm frequently in meetings.
-It's my goal to be focused in a meeting and not doing other things.
+The one complication is meetings because it's my goal to be focused and not doing other things.
 I typically play catch up on Slack between meetings.
 In the event that I'll need more time to respond, I will try to let you know that.

 ### Email